Treasury risk – introduction

-Having considered all the factors above, including downside sensitivities, the Directors are satisfied that the Group will be able to operate within the terms and conditions of the Group's financing facilities, and have adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, the Group continues to adopt the going concern basis in preparing the Group's 2015 Annual Report and Accounts.
+Having considered all the factors above impacting the Group's businesses, including downside sensitivities, the Directors are satisfied that the Group will be able to operate within the terms and conditions of the Group's financing facilities, and have adequate resources to continue in operational existence for the foreseeable future.
+Accordingly, they continue to adopt the going concern basis in preparing the Group's 2016 Annual Report and Accounts.

-This Strategic Report has been prepared to provide the Company's Shareholders with a fair review of the business of the Group and a description of the principal risks and uncertainties it faces.
+This Strategic Report has been prepared to provide the Company's Shareholders with a fair review of the business of the Group and a description of the principal risks and uncertainties facing it.
 It may not be relied upon by anyone, including the Company's Shareholders, for any other purpose.

-The Strategic Report was approved by the Board of Directors on 8 March 2016 and signed on its behalf by Stuart Mitchell and Doug Robertson.
+The Strategic Report was approved by a duly authorised committee of the Board of Directors on 13 March 2017 and signed on the Board's behalf by Mel Ewell and Nick Maddock.

 13 March 2017